 Email capture before exit

 A simple exit-intent or scroll-based popup offering a small discount (10-15 percent) in exchange for an email captures 1-3 percent of visitors who would otherwise leave with no trace.
 Klaviyo, Shopify Email, and Omnisend all handle this natively.
-The single biggest engagement metric most stores ignore is email capture rate on first visit.
+The form-field rule that most stores miss: a single email-only field captures roughly 3x the rate of a 3-field form (email, name, phone).
+Ask only for the email on first capture and progressively profile in later emails.

 Targeted email sequences